 Little People, Big Dreams

 So many options here.
-Most popular last year were Frida Kahlo (embroidered dress or top, flower headdress, paintbrush/palette and drawn on eyebrows), Audrey Hepburn (little black dress, pearls, pumps and dark glasses), Amelia Earhart (brown leather jacket, flying helmet and goggles) and Marie Curie (Victorian-style dress, X-rays, Nobel Prize rosette).
-Kitty went as Coco Chanel last year (black and white outfit, ballet pumps + a charity shop jacket with pearl trim, a couple of printed out logos, chain-strap bag and, of course, huge dark glasses) and Emmeline Pankhurst two years ago, which was really simple.
+Most popular are Frida Kahlo (embroidered dress or top, flower headdress, paintbrush/palette and drawn on eyebrows), Audrey Hepburn (little black dress, pearls, pumps and dark glasses), Amelia Earhart (brown leather jacket, flying helmet and goggles) and Marie Curie (Victorian-style dress, X-rays, Nobel Prize rosette).
+Kitty went as Coco Chanel in 2019 (black and white outfit, ballet pumps + a charity shop jacket with pearl trim, a couple of printed out logos, chain-strap bag and, of course, huge dark glasses) and Emmeline Pankhurst before that, which was really simple.
 She wore a long black dress and I printed posters for her placard and made badges, then bought purple and green ribbon for her hair and to make a rosette (I put one of the badges in the centre).
 I did cheat and buy the sash – it was about £2, but really makes the costume.